stevapple/swiftbox/README.md

   upgrade                   Upgrade swiftbox to the latest version
 ```

-## Known issues for current users
+## Known issues with upgrading

+## Version < 0.11

-Users of versions under 0.12 should do a fresh installation for the upgrade.
+Users of these versions should do a fresh installation for the upgrade.

 You can use one of the following ways: